Hush (Buffy the Vampire Slayer)

 "Hush" is the tenth episode in the fourth season of the supernatural drama television series Buffy the Vampire Slayer (1997–2003).
-It was written and directed by series creator Joss Whedon and originally aired in the United States on December 14, 1999, on The WB Television Network.
+It was written and directed by series creator Joss Whedon and originally aired in the United States on December 14, 1999, on The WB.
 After reading critical response to the series in which the dialogue was praised as the most successful aspect of the show, Whedon set out to write an episode almost completely devoid of speech.
 Only about 17 minutes of dialogue is presented in the entire 44 minutes of "Hush".

 In "Hush", a group of fairytale ghouls named "The Gentlemen" come to town and steal everyone's voices, leaving them unable to scream when The Gentlemen cut out their hearts.
 Buffy and her friends must communicate with one another silently as they try to discover why no one can speak and find whoever is murdering the townspeople.
 They must also find ways to express their feelings about each other and keep some semblance of control as the town descends into chaos.

 The episode was highly praised when it aired and was the only episode in the entire series to be nominated for an Emmy Award in Outstanding Writing for a Drama Series; it also received a nomination for Outstanding Cinematography for a Single Camera Series (Michael Gershman).
 "Hush" addresses the limits and assets of language and communication and the disruption to society when communication breaks down.
 The Gentlemen are often counted as some of the series' most frightening villains, and the episode is frequently included on lists of the best of Buffy the Vampire Slayer.